 The local seafood, coconut sweets, and the friendliness of the locals who are eager to share their heritage with you only enhance a whale trip to Valle de Cauca department.

-A 20 minute walk from Ladrilleros will take you to a Wounaan indigenous community.
+A 20-minute walk from Ladrilleros takes you to a Wounaan indigenous community.
 Known for elaborating palm handicrafts, they keep the weaving tradition going, and open their huts to visitors who are interested in knowing more about their culture.

 The ocean tides, which sweep in and retreat four times a day, determine almost every aspect of life in this lush habitat – including soccer games on the beach, scientific field studies and tourism.